What Is Wealthy Affiliate Bootcamp & Is It Worth Your Time?

 Are they going to be very pleased with you “outing,” their program as a total scam!?

-Thankfully, Bootcamp has changed in 2018.
+Thankfully, Bootcamp has changed.

 Since the WA training is all based on affiliate marketing, this fits in very well too.

 One of the *super affiliates* this year has a website in the affiliate marketing niche, (rather than scam-busting).